Considering Teachery vs Teachable?

 #4 UpSells

 Teachable also offers the option to do upsells.
-What is an upsell you might be wondering?
-An upsell gives you the opportunity to pitch another product while they buy your initial product.
+What is an upsell, you might be wondering?
+An upsell allows you to pitch another product while they buy your initial product.

-For example, let’s say you have a course called The Beginners Guide to Email Marketing and in this course, you teach what people need to know in order to get started with email marketing.
-However, you discover that one of the biggest issue people have when getting started is writing emails.
+For example, let’s say you have a course called The Beginners Guide to Email Marketing, and in this course, you teach what people need to know to get started with email marketing.
+However, you discover that writing emails is one of the most significant issues people have when getting started.

-As an upsell you could offer them several email templates to help them write there emails.
-By offering upsells you’ll sell more products and earn more income.
+As an upsell, you could offer them several email templates to help them write their emails.
+By offering upsells, you’ll sell more products and earn more income.

 Teachable 4 Teachery 0